Sp3rick/GroupHelp/plugins.md

 Any "msg" object contains msg.command (result of api/utils/parseCommand(msg.text)) --Targets--
-Any msg.command object may contain an msg.command.target object if a command target user is found Also cb.target may exhist, builded up from user id after "#" in cb.data user.waitingReplyTarget is set if a target if found in user.waitingReplyType (after "#")
+Any msg.command object may contain an msg.command.target object if a command target user is found Also cb.target may exhist, builded up from user id after "?" in cb.data user.waitingReplyTarget is set if a target if found in user.waitingReplyType (after "#")

-NOTE FOR CALLBACK EVENT: callback event gives you the full chat object only if chat.isGroup is true, if is private chat you should require it yourself from the database
+NOTE FOR CALLBACK EVENT: callback event gives you the full chat object only if chat.isGroup is true, if is private chat you should require it yourself from the database (var settingsChatId = cb.data.split(":")[1]; var settingsChat = db.chats.get(settingsChatId))

 You can find a comment referring security guards that you can use too in plugins/welcome.js